 This course provides a comprehensive survey of the natural history, anatomy, and systematics of vertebrate animals - fish, amphibians, reptiles, birds, and mammals.
-Laboratory will include training in dissection skills and experience with a human cadaver.
 Prerequisite: BIOL 152

 BIOL 340 Invertebrate Biology (4)

 The classification, natural history, and functional morphology of invertebrate phyla are studied.
 Prerequisite: BIOL 152